-- If URL Filtering is disabled or if its feature key is unavailable, AsyncOS cannot identify the category of a URL, and the Access Policy -> URL Filtering page is disabled.
+- If URL Filtering is disabled or if its feature key is unavailable, AsyncOS cannot identify the category of a URL, and the Access Policy > URL Filtering page is disabled.
 Thus, the feature key needs to be present, and Acceptable Use Policies enabled, to configure quotas.. - Many websites such as Facebook and Gmail auto-update at frequent intervals.
-If such a website is left open in an unused browser window or tab, it will continue to consume the user's quota of time and volume. - A proxy restart will cause quotas to be reset, potentially allowing much more access than planned.
-A proxy restart may occur because of a configuration change, a crash, a machine reboot, and so on.
-Some confusion is possible, as administrators are not explicitly informed about proxy restarts. - Your EUN pages (both warning and block) cannot be displayed for HTTPS even when decrypt-for-EUN option is enabled.
+If such a website is left open in an unused browser window or tab, it will continue to consume the user's quota of time and volume. - When you restart the proxy and the high-performance mode is: - Enabled Time and volume quotas are not reset.
+Quotas are automatically reset once within the 24-hour window based on the configured time. - Disabled Time and volume quotas are reset.
+The reset impact remains only for the current 24-hour window as the quotas are automatically reset once within 24 hours.
+Proxy may restart due to configuration changes or proxy process crash. - Your EUN pages (both warning and block) cannot be displayed for HTTPS even when decrypt-for-EUN option is enabled.